61 AI Terms Explained

 AI Agent Hooks

-Event triggers that execute custom actions at specific points in an AI agent's lifecycle, like startup, shutdown, or before responses.
+ArchitectureEvent-driven callbacks that execute custom logic at specific points in an AI agent's lifecycle, such as before/after message processing or tool execution.

 AI Agent Memory